An owners’ guide to the special needs of mini breeds

 Try to get down on your dog’s level – literally – and take a good look around.
 Does the sofa loom high overhead and the slippery kitchen floor seem to extend for miles?
 This is your dog’s environment, so it’s important to see things from their perspective.
 Ask yourself a few key questions:

-- Do things look a little scarier from down here?
-When people and household objects loom high overhead things can get a bit intimidating – think of a hoover that’s bigger than you are to get an idea of how your dog may feel.
+Do things look a little scarier from down here?
+When people and household objects loom high overhead it can get a bit intimidating – think of a hoover that’s bigger than you are, to get an idea of how your dog may feel.

-- How far away from primary rest or play areas are essentials such as his water dish?
+How far away from primary rest or play areas are essentials such as the water bowl?
 A short sprint or marathon distance?

-- If your dog is allowed on the furniture, how far does he have to jump?
-Would your dog benefit from a step that leads up to furniture that’s taller than he is?
+If your dog is allowed on the furniture, how far do they have to jump?
+Would your dog benefit from a step that leads up to furniture?

-Small, miniature and toy breeds are a celebration of the wide variety of the mini canine form:
+Small and miniature breeds are a celebration of the wide variety of the mini canine forms:

-Some are compact and sturdy, like Jack Russell Terriers, French Bulldogs or West Highland White Terriers.
+Some are compact and sturdy, like Jack Russell Terriers or West Highland White Terriers.

 Others, such as Italian Greyhounds, Prague Ratters and Chihuahuas, can be quite sensitive and delicate, naturally requiring gentle handling and careful treatment.